 Ms. Edmonds, Ms. Hill and Mr. Yaffe serve on the Corporate Governance and Nominating Committee of the Board, with Mr. Yaffe serving as the Chairperson of the CGN Committee.
-The Board determined that each of these individuals qualify as independent directors under the applicable Nasdaq listing standards.
+The Board determined that each of these individuals qualify as independent directors under the applicable SEC Rules and regulations and Nasdaq listing standards.
 The Board has adopted a written charter for the CGN Committee, which is available on our corporate website at www.plbygroup.com.
 The information on our website is not part of this Proxy Statement.
-During 2021, the CGN Committee held one meeting.
+During 2022, the CGN Committee held two meetings.